demostheneslld/ai-philosophy-empowerment/CONTRIBUTING.md

 - Cite external references inline.
 Example: `Rawls, *A Theory of Justice* (1971).`
 - Keep formatting simple: headings, lists, and paragraphs render cleanly.
 Bold (`**text**`), italics (`*text*`), and inline code (``code``) are supported.
 - When adding new policy proposals, describe implementation steps, risks, and open questions to invite collaboration.

+## Updating styles or assets

+Shared presentation assets live in `scripts/resources/` (for example `style.css` and `favicon.svg`).
+Adjust them and rerun the build if you want to propose visual refinements.

 ## Proposing structure changes